-USA’s Top Gymnasts Compete This Week at Sprint Center in the 2019 U.S. Gymnastics Championships
+USA’s Top Gymnasts Compete This Week at T-Mobile Center in the 2019 U.S. Gymnastics Championships

 During the course of the four days, 46 women and 77 men will vie for junior and senior national team berths and national titles.
 Performances at the U.S. Championships are also part of the selection process for the 2019 World Championships in Stuttgart, Germany.
 The U.S. Championships is part of the Team USA Champions Series.